-Provide 2021-2022 academic year costs of attendance for the following categories that are applicable to your institution.

-□ Check here if your institution's 2021-2022 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2021-2022 academic year costs of attendance will be available:
+ovide 2024-2025 academic year costs of attendance for the following categories that ar institution. ] are applicable to Check here if your institution's 2025-2026 academic year costs of attendance are not ava provide an approximate date (i.e., month/day) when your institution's final 2025-2026 attendance will be available:

 G1.
-Undergraduate full-time tuition, required fees, room and board
+Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
-(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2025-2026 academic year.
+(30 semester hours or 45 guarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - \checkmark Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - ✓ Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).
+- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., $\checkmark$ registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTION

 Tuition:

 PUBLIC INSTITUTION

-Tuition: In-district: \$5,619 \$5,619
+Tuition: In-district:

-Tuition: In-state (out-of-district): \$5,619 \$5,619
+Tuition: In-state (out-of-district):

-Tuition: Out-of-state: \$17,859 \$17,859
+Tuition: Out-of-state:

-Tuition: Non-resident alien \$17,859 \$17,859
+Tuition: Non-resident

 FOR ALL INSTITUTIONS

-Required Fees \$3,691 \$3,691
+Required Fees

-Room and Board (on-campus): \$9,030 \$9,030
+Food and Housing (on-campus):

-Room Only (on-campus): \$5,400 \$5,400
+Housing Only (on-campus):

-Board Only (on-campus meal plan): \$3,630 \$3,630
+Food Only (on-campus meal plan):